Adverse Weather

 Generally speaking, employees are obliged to attend work and employers are obliged to provide work and pay the employee for the work they do.
 So, if employees fail to turn up for work, unless their contract indicates otherwise, the obligation to pay them generally falls away.
 But it’s not always that simple.

-Consideration has to be given to what is in the contract, the handbook (including any adverse weather policies), and custom and practice of the organisation, so some cases will be more straightforward than others.
+Consideration has to be given to what is in the contract, the employee handbook (including any adverse weather policy), and previous custom and practice.
+If there’s nothing in the contract about pay in these circumstances, pay could be with-held as the employee is not fulfilling their contract of employment.

 Enforced Holiday

 If your employment contract does not contain an express right for you to enforce holiday on dates of your choice, you would need to seek the employee’s consent to enforce holiday.
-Even with the right you might not be allowed to enforce them retrospectively.
+Even with the contractual right you would need to provide notice rather than enforce them retrospectively.
+The notice required is at least twice the length of the period of holiday, so two days’ notice would be required for one day’s leave making it impractical for a short notice closure due to adverse weather conditions.

-What About Employees Who Are Taking Advantage Of The Adverse Weather?
+Dealing With Employees Who Take Advantage Of The Adverse Weather?

 There will always be one employee who will try to take advantage of the weather to avoid coming in to work.
 If your suspicions are aroused investigate their story for instance delayed or cancelled trains or buses should be easily confirmed.